Photo: Henna Aaltonen

 I am a researcher combining economics and machine learning, on the job market 2025–26.
 My focus is on developing a Transformer framework for macroeconomic analysis.

-My dissertation proposes a new Transformer architecture for estimating non-linear dynamic factors from time series data, requiring minimal strict identifying assumption.
-The results are improved substantially on small datasets by using a conventional factor model as prior information to guide the training.
-Prior information is supplied into the loss function through a new regularization term.
-The results are interpreted with Attention matrices, which show the impact of each variable's every lag on the output.
-Changes in the Attention patterns over time help can help identify regime switches, analyze shocks, and to evaluate narratives.
-A Monte Carlo experiment suggests that the Transformer is more accurate than the linear factor model, when the data deviates from linear-Gaussian.
-The first empirical applications uses the Transformer to construct a coincident index for the real economic conditions of the United States.
-The second application constructs a country-specific fragility measure for the financial system using the Transformer, with panel data from industrialised countries.
+My job market paper proposes a Transformer architecture for estimating nonlinear dynamic factors from time series data under flexible identification assumption.
+Performance on small datasets is improved substantially by using a conventional factor model as prior information via a regularization term in the training objective.
+The results are interpreted with Attention matrices that quantify the relative importance of variables and their lags for the factor estimate.
+Time variation in Attention patterns can help detect regime switches and evaluate narratives.
+Monte Carlo experiments suggest that the Transformer is more accurate than the linear factor model, when the data deviate from linear-Gaussian assumptions.
+An empirical application uses the Transformer to construct a coincident index of U.S. real economic activity.

 University of Helsinki